 - Interesting.
 Don't read your resume or tell me your life story.
 Give me enough information to want to learn more about you.

-Be sure to describe what you do in your speech, and then describe how you do it.
-Do not repeat your job description, the title you hold, or the number of years you've been in the job unless it makes you unique.
-Focus on what is it you do differently than your competitors.
+Be sure to describe what you do in your speech, then how you do it.
+Do not repeat your job description, the title you hold or the number of years you've been in the job unless it makes you unique.
+Focus on what it is you do differently than your competitors.
 If you have a niche, tell me about it.
 The goal is to entice the listener to want to know more.

 In today's highly competitive job market, networking can prove to be one of your most successful and impactful efforts.
-Whether you are networking online or in person, your goal is always to represent yourself with confidence, authenticity, and a focus on results.
-Your reputation – and personal brand – is everything!
+Whether you are networking online or in person, your goal is always to represent yourself with confidence, authenticity and a focus on results.